There is Still Time to Claim

 HOW can they claim it?

-Families can still claim the full 2021 CTC (or the half they are still owed if they received advance payments) by filing tax returns this year.
+Families can still claim the full 2021 CTC (or the half they are still owed if they received advance payments) by filing 2021 tax returns.

 HOW can you help?